 The trick is to try not to let dogs become too bored, or they’ll turn to chewing simply as something to pass time.

 3. Anti-chew sprays

-Some dog owners love anti-chew sprays; others hate them.
-It’s a matter of personal choice.
+Some dog owners love anti-chew sprays, others hate them.
+It’s really a matter of personal choice.
 The concept of anti-chew sprays is that they taste bad and repel dogs, and eventually the dog will no longer attempt to chew their bed because of the poor taste.

 4. Remember to puppy proof

-If you’ve got a dog that chews his bed, the good news is it’s not impossible.
-But while you’re figuring out the best methods for you and your dog, take precautions and keep your pup safe.
+The good news is it’s not impossible to stop dogs from chewing their bed.
+But while you’re figuring out the best methods for you and your dog, take precautions and keep your pup safe from chemicals and poisons.